Dear Courageous Mamas,

 Today and every day we hold space for the unrelenting grief of the Black mother.

 Black mothers have an increased risk of losing a baby during pregnancy and during infancy.
-They have a higher risk of maternal mortality during pregnancy and after birth of their babies.
+They have a higher risk of maternal mortality during pregnancy and after the birth of their babies.
 They then go on to have to carry the grief of teaching their beautiful Black children about how to stay safe in a society that does not offer them the same protection and respect that it does white children and adults.

 We hold space today for all of that grief and even more we don’t understand.